 Hummingbirds may be tiny, but they are truly mighty.
-The hummingbird is one of the most fascinating bird species on the planet.
-While it’s pretty unlikely you’ll see one up close in the wild in the UK, there’s much to learn about and plenty for you to be fascinated by if you ever get the chance to see them elsewhere around the globe.
+The hummingbird is one of the most fascinating bird species on the planet and there’s much to learn about and plenty for you to be fascinated by if you ever get the chance to see them.

-To start things off for you, we’ve set up a bumper stack of interesting facts about hummingbirds to act as a bit of an introduction.
+Here’s a bumper stack of fun facts about hummingbirds to act as an introduction.
 Perky and plucky, the hummingbird has more up its feathery wings than you might anticipate.
 Let’s dive in and take a closer look.

 Hummingbirds are, of course, seriously small.
 It’s likely that you’ll find most hummingbirds to be around 4g, with the smallest around 2g in weight.

-However, pre-migration, it’s time for hummingbirds to start getting extremely fat.
+However, pre-migration, it’s time for hummingbirds to start getting putting on some fat.
 Some hummingbirds double their weight up to a relatively stonking 8g, with at least half of their bulk being a thick layer of blubber.
 It’s a wonder they can fly!

 In fact, a hummingbird is able to – and often will – consume up to twice its weight in food in a single day.